-To obtain a list of drugs that require preauthorization, a specialty preferred drug trial, or that must be obtained from CVS/caremark Specialty Pharmacy, please review the Specialty Prescription Drug Listing on our website, www.MHBP.com or call 1-866-623-1441.

-Advanced Control Specialty Formulary - We use a formulary for specialty drugs that includes generic and preferred brand name drugs that are therapeutically equivalent to non-preferred brand drugs for certain drug classes.
-A medical exception process is available.
-The formulary is subject to change on a quarterly basis.

-Compound medications.
+- Compound medications.
 A compound medication is made by combining, mixing or altering the ingredients of a drug (or drugs) to create a customized medication that is not otherwise commercially available.
-Preauthorization is required for compound medications.
+Preauthorization is required for all compound medications.
 Certain ingredients contained in some compound medications are excluded from coverage under this Plan.
 They are certain proprietary bases, drug specific bulk powders, hormone and adrenal bulk powders, bulk nutrients, bulk compounding agents, and miscellaneous bulk ingredients.
 These exclusions will be determined during the prior authorization process for these drugs.
-Refill limits may apply

-Pharmacies must submit all ingredients in a compound medication as part of the claim.
+Dispensing and refill limits may apply. - Pharmacies must submit all ingredients in a compound medication as part of the claim.
 At least one of the ingredients in the compound medication must require a physician's prescription in order to be covered by the Plan.
 CVS/caremark can compound some medications.
 If the mail order pharmacy cannot accommodate your prescription, please consult your Network retail pharmacy.
 Ask your pharmacist to submit your claim electronically.
 If the retail pharmacy is unable to submit the compound medication claim electronically to CVS/caremark, you will pay the full cost of the medication and submit the claim for reimbursement.
 Make sure that your pharmacist provides the NDC number and quantity for every ingredient in the compound medication, and include this information on your claim.
 You are responsible for the appropriate copayment or coinsurance based on the compound ingredients.
-Claim calculations and your cost sharing is performed using industry standard reimbursement method for compounds.
-Investigational drugs are not FDA approved.
-If the compound includes an investigational drug, the compound will not be covered.

-We can accommodate your drug refill requests when you are called to active military duty or in the case of a declared emergency.
-Call us in advance at 1-800-694-9901 to request the accommodation.

-The Plan conducts Drug Utilization Review (DUR).
-When you fill your prescription at a network pharmacy or through the mail order drug program, we and/or the pharmacist may electronically access information about prior prescriptions, checking for harmful drug interactions, drug duplication, excessive use and the frequency of refills.
+Claim calculations and your cost sharing is performed using an industry standard reimbursement method for compounds.Investigational drugs are not FDA approved.
+If the compound includes an investigational drug, the compound will not be covered - We can accommodate your drug refill requests when you are called to active military duty or in the case of a declared emergency.
+Call 1-866-623-1441 in advance to request the accommodation.
+You will be required to provide a copy of your work order. - The Plan conducts Drug Utilization Review (DUR).
+When you fill your prescription at a network pharmacy or through the mailorder program, we and/or the pharmacist may electronically access information about prior prescriptions, checking for harmful drug interactions, drug duplication, excessive use and the frequency of refills.
 DUR helps protect against potentially dangerous drug interactions or inappropriate use.
 When appropriate, your pharmacist(s) and/or CVS/caremark may contact your physician(s) to discuss an alternative drug or treatment option, prescription drug compliance, and the best and most cost-effective use of services.
 In addition, we may perform a periodic review of prescriptions to help ensure your safety and to provide health education and support.
 Upon review, we may contact you or your provider(s) to discuss your current medical situation and may offer assistance in coordinating care and treatment.
-For more information about this program, call us at 1-800-694-9901.

-When you have to file a claim.
-If you purchase prescriptions at a network pharmacy and you forget your MHBP ID card or the pharmacy is unable to file your claim electronically, mail your CVS/caremark claim form and prescription receipts to: CVS/caremark, Attn: Claims Department, PO Box 52136, Phoenix, AZ 85072-2136.
+For more information about this program, call us at 1-866-623-1441. - When you have to file a claim.
+Standard Option members who purchase prescriptions at a non-network pharmacy, mail your CVS/ caremark claim form and prescription receipts to: CVS/caremark, Attn: Claims Department, P.O.
+Box 52136, Phoenix, AZ 85072-2136.
 Receipts must include the prescription number, name of drug, date, prescribing doctor's name, charge, name and address of drugstore and NDC number (included on the bill).
+See How to claim benefits, Section 7, for additional information.